jrb-s2c-github/atomika/README.md

    2) point to location of private key to be found in master key folder (has to be done for each node).
 2) Run k8s-containerd_pkg.yml to install and prepare each of the nodes
 3) Run k8s_master_init.yml to boot up the master node
-4) (Optional) Run k8s_comasters.yml to join the two other master nodes to enable high availability
+4) (Optional) Run k8s_comasters.yml to join the two other master nodes to enable high availability (sudo ansible-playbook -i atomika_inventory.yml k8s_comasters.yml)
 5) Run k8s_workers.yml to join the worker nodes

 ## Preparing a Linux box to take commands from Ansible